 This qualification provides a pathway to enter into an apprenticeship or further study into multiple different electrotechnology disciplines such as - electronics and communications, electrician (cabling), or electrician (lifts.)

-Certificate III in Electrotechnology Electrician UEE30820
+UEE30820: Certificate III in Electrotechnology Electrician

-Certificate III in Air Conditioning and Refrigeration UEE32220
+UEE32220: Certificate III in Air Conditioning and Refrigeration

-Pre-requisites: Solid math results.
+Pre-requisites: Solid math results, B at end of year preferred.
 Spaces are limited and subject to interest.